SolidWallOfCode/libswoc/doc/preface.en.rst

     Used to introduce new terms on their initial appearance.

     Example:
-        A :term:`Scalar` is an integral value that is always a multiple of a fixed constant.
+        A :term:`scalar` is an integral value that is always a multiple of a fixed constant.

 Monospace
     Represents C/C++ language statements, commands, file paths, file content,